 Our booksellers have been working on our Read Indies project, where every few months we spotlight a new independent press and a selection of their titles on our shelves.
-Currently, we are featuring New Directions, a staff favorite.
+Currently, we are featuring Tin House.

-Stop by or browse some of the ND titles we have on our shelves here.
+Stop by or browse some of the TDR titles we have on our shelves here.